vmustone/vmustone/README.md

 👋 Hello!
 I’m Ville

 I’m in the final stages of my studies at Hive Helsinki, where I’ve honed my skills in C and C++.
-I'm passionate about front-end development and have a keen eye for UI/UX design.
+I'm passionate about fullstack development.

 I’m currently exploring opportunities in full-stack and front-end development.